 Manuel out, Sandberg in as Phillies manager

-Philadelphia, PA (Sports Network) - The Philadelphia Phillies have made a managerial change, replacing Charlie Manuel with Ryne Sandberg on an interim basis.
+Philadelphia, PA (Sports Network) - The Philadelphia Phillies have made a managerial change, replacing Charlie Manuel with Ryne Sandberg.

-The 69-year-old Manuel had been at the helm since 2005 and departs as the winningest manager in Phillies history with a record of 780-636 over his eight-plus years.
+Manuel had been at the helm since 2005 and is the most successful manager in Phillies history with a record of 780-636 in his nine-year tenure.
 He guided the franchise to five straight division titles from 2007 through 2011, as well as the club's second World Series championship after the 2008 campaign.

-However, the Phillies are just 53-67 heading into Friday's game and sit in fourth place of the National League East.
-They are headed for their first losing season since the 2002 team finished 80-81 under Larry Bowa.
-Last year's squad needed a late surge to finish 81-81.
+However, the Phillies are just 53-67 heading into Friday's game against the Los Angeles Dodgers and sit in fourth place of the National League East.
+They are headed for their first losing season since the 2002 team was 80-81.
+Last year's team finished 81-81.

 Manuel, who also skippered the Cleveland Indians for 2 1/2 seasons from 2000 through July 12, 2002, recently picked up his 1,000th career managerial win.
 He owns a lifetime mark of 1,000-826.